Boots Charitable Trust

 Supporting local communities

+In 2025, we reviewed our funding strategy to focus support on our home county of Nottinghamshire, but remain accessible to impactful projects across the UK that closely align with our funding priorities.
 The Trust funds charities and voluntary organisations working in the areas of health, lifelong learning, community development and social care, and encourages applications from organisations where our grants of up to £10,000 can make the biggest impact.

-Update on the Boots Charitable Trust application process – From November 2025
+Update on the Boots Charitable Trust application process – From February 2026

 Boots Product Donations